How to Clean Paint Rollers

 It's also important to never rinse oil or latex paints onto the ground or into a storm drain, as the untreated water can find its way into waterways after a rain.
 This harms plants, animals and marine life, and pollutes open waters.

-A safer cleaning option for both people and the environment, Simple Green All-Purpose Cleaner's orally non-toxic, biodegradable formula doesn't use harsh chemicals, and won't leave behind toxic residue that can be absorbed into hands - so gloves and other protective gear aren't necessary.
+A safer cleaning option for both people and the environment, Simple Green All-Purpose Cleaner's biodegradable* formula doesn't use harsh chemicals, and won't leave behind residue that can be absorbed into hands - so gloves and other protective gear aren't necessary.

 Simple Green also carries the U.S. EPA Safer Choice label, ensuring that it is effective, while also a safer choice than traditional solvent chemistry.
 However, due to paint being mixed in with cleaner, disposal of used fluid must always be into a sanitary sewer drain.

 - Remove excess paint.
 Remove any excess paint from the roller before it dries.
 The longer paint is allowed to dry on the roller, the harder it will become, making removal and cleaning much more difficult.
 Roll the excess paint from your roller onto a disposable surface such as newspapers or cardboard, and use a putty knife or similar object to carefully remove any stubborn, stuck-on paint.